Michael A. Taylor Player Props: Twins vs. White Sox

-After going 0-for-3 in his most recent game, Michael A. Taylor and the Minnesota Twins take on the Chicago White Sox (who will hand the ball to Dylan Cease) at 2:10 PM ET on Monday.
+After going 0-for-4 in his most recent game, Michael A. Taylor and the Minnesota Twins take on the Chicago White Sox (who will hand the ball to Lance Lynn) at 7:40 PM ET on Tuesday.

-In his most recent game he had a hitless performance (0-for-3) against the Astros.
+In his most recent game he had a hitless showing (0-for-4) against the White Sox.

 Michael A. Taylor Game Info & Props vs. the White Sox